Boy Scouts of America

 Myself, Linda Newman and Carl Aylstock with Governor Arch Moore.
 Below the Governor and his wife examine the gifts I presented on behalf of the Council.

 My Eagle Scout Project was to rebuild a bridge.
-It was a short cut from my sub-division to downtown Philippi.
+It was a short cut from my subdivision to downtown Philippi.
 So the Hardware store provided the lumber and supplies and the

 troop provided the labor.
 We added a handrail and new wood throughout.

-Art served as the Scoutmaster of Troop 62, sponsored by the United Methodist Church in Philippi, West Virginia.
-One of the reasons was to provide a solid troup for Mark to work toward his Eagle Scout award.
+Dad served as the Scoutmaster of Troop 62, sponsored by the United Methodist Church in Philippi, West Virginia.
+One of the reasons was to provide a solid troop for Mark to work toward his Eagle Scout award.
 This photograph shows Art and Mark with the plaque that was presented to Art by the troop in appreciation of his work.
 Mark is wearing his Eagle award!
 He also has his Lincoln Trail Medal earned when Art took the troop to Washington, D.C. for a week.

 Gary Hall and Jim Philips seated.
 Trying to remember who it was, and looking away from the camera is David Jones.